Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 Suppose if we chose the root module as the merging module.
 Let's say we want to generate a report for the `custom` report:
 - To generate JaCoCo-compatible XML report, call `:koverXmlReportCustom` Gradle task
-- To generate HTML report, call `:koverHtmlReportCustom` Gradle task
+- To generate an HTML report, call `:koverHtmlReportCustom` Gradle task
 - To validate verification rule specified in project in [verification block](#specify-verification-rules-for-named-variant), call `:koverVerifyCustom` Gradle task
 - To generate binary report in IC format, call `:koverBinaryReportCustom` Gradle task, for more info refer to the [relevant section](#binary-reports)
 - To print coverage to the log, call `:koverLogCustom` Gradle task